nRF24/CircuitPython_nRF24L01/docs/core_api/configure_api.rst

     .. versionchanged:: 2.0.0
         Invalid input values are clamped to proper range instead of throwing a `ValueError` exception.
+    .. versionchanged:: 2.2.0
+        Default value changed from 3 to the maximum 15.
+This only affects performance in scenarios that experience unreliable reception.

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.ard